jasonjimnz/megaback/README.md

     }
   ]
 } ```
+- plant/<plant_id>/report:
-- /panels/report:
+    - GET
-    - TODO: Work in progress
+        - Retrieves a CSV file with the plant and datapanels info